Jacksonville Motorcycle Accident Lawyer

 Onslow County reported 128 motorcycle accidents.
 Five of these accidents were fatal and 109 caused non-fatal injuries.
 We support Jacksonville’s local motorcyclists and recognize that most of their accidents stem not from their own recklessness, but from the negligence of others on the road.
 Drivers cause many motorcycle accidents through the following acts of negligence:

 - Failing to pay attention to the road

 - Misjudging the motorcycle’s speed or distance

 - Drowsy driving

 Dangerous roadways with defects such as potholes can also cause motorcycle accidents.
 In these cases, the city of Jacksonville could be liable for negligent roadway maintenance.
 If a defective motorcycle part, such as bad brakes, contributes to a wreck, the manufacturer could be liable.
-A consult with one of our Jacksonville NC motorcycle attorneys can help you identify the cause of your recent crash.
+A consult with one of our motorcycle attorneys can help you identify the cause of your recent crash.

 If you are a motorcycle rider and want to stay in the know about North Carolina motorcycle laws and privileges, visit NCDOT to learn more.

 You don’t have to be in the dark about your motorcycle accident claim any longer.
 Our firm has the attorneys and resources you need to get to the bottom of your accident claim.
 We’ll help you identify the responsible party, file your claim within the state’s deadline, and fight for fair compensation in or out of the courtroom.

 During your no-cost case evaluation at our local Jacksonville office, or over the phone, or at a place you are comfortable, we’ll listen to your story and let you know if we believe your case has merit.
 If so, we can be your legal representation during insurance settlement negotiations or a civil case.
 We’ll fight for justice and maximum results for your lawsuit.